-The board should determine that compensation practices for its executive officers and employees are safe and sound, are consistent with prudent compensation practices, and comply with laws and regulations governing compensation practices.
-For an FSA or its service corporation, 31 compensation to directors, officers, and employees must be reasonable and commensurate with their duties and responsibilities.
-32 This requirement includes former directors, officers, and employees who regularly perform services for the FSA or its service corporation under consulting contracts.
+The board should determine that compensation practices for the bank's executive officers and employees are safe and sound, are consistent with prudent compensation practices, and comply with laws and regulations governing compensation practices.
+For a mutual FSA or its service corporation, compensation to directors, officers, and employees should be reasonable and commensurate with their duties and responsibilities.
+This includes former directors, officers, and employees who regularly perform services for the FSA or its service corporation under consulting contracts.

-The bank is required to maintain safeguards to prevent the payment of compensation, fees, and benefits that are excessive or that could lead to material financial loss to the bank.33 If it
+The bank is required to maintain safeguards to prevent the payment of compensation, fees, and benefits that are excessive or that could lead to material financial loss to the bank.
+If it is unreasonable or disproportionate to the services actually performed, compensation is considered excessive and is therefore prohibited as an unsafe or unsound practice.